artseyio/qmk-artsey/DEVELOPMENT.md

 ## Work In Progress

 The below is a work in progress.
 Don't be surprised if there are quirks in the information provided below.
+PRs are welcome.

 ## Compiling